oroinc/documentation/backend/configuration/yaml/jsmodules.rst

 .. note::

     A chunk name should either be a new name or already exist in another bundle.
-    It is required to group modules that are used together or/and on specific pages for the maximum benefit of the webpack chunk concept.
+    It is preferred to group modules that are used together or/and on specific pages for the maximum benefit of the webpack chunk concept.

 .. _reference-format-jsmodules-map: